chromium/chromium/chrome/common/extensions/api/schemas.md

 typically much more readable - especially when an API will have many methods or long descriptions.
 However, IDL is not as fully-featured as JSON in terms of accepted properties on different nodes.

+## Promise Based Function Returns
+Extension functions can be made to both accept a callback as a final parameter, or return a promise if the callback is omitted.
+In IDL schemas this is achieved by adding the `[supportsPromises]` extended attribute in front of the function definition.
+For JSON schemas, instead of specifying the callback as a function at the end of the parameter list, it is explicitly defined as an asynchronous return using the `returns_async` key on the function itself.